-Given the commonalities between some forms of written macroeconomic and FICC research, ESMA considers that in some cases written FICC research could be capable of being priced and paid for through a subscription agreement (see Q&A 8).
+Given the commonalities between some forms of written macro-economic and FICC research, ESMA considers that in some cases written FICC research could be capable of being priced and paid for through a subscription agreement (see Q&A 8).
 However, firms would need to document how they arrive at their pricing structures and ensure there is no inducements risk in order to comply with Article 13(9).

-There also is the option for research providers to make FICC material available to all investment firms or the general public, or for firms to receive FICC material it if commissioned and paid for by a corporate issuer or a potential issuer.
-In this case, the analytical input will qualify as a minor non-monetary benefit as set out in Article 12(3)(b) of the Delegated Directive.
-Some types of FICC material may also lack substantive analysis and instead represent information about financial instruments and short-term market commentary that meets the minor non-monetary exemption in Article 12(3)(a) and Recital 29 of the Delegated Directive.
-The examples provide in Q&A 6 will be equally relevant to material on FICC instruments.
+There also is the option for research providers to make FICC material openly available to all investment firms or the general public, on a similar basis to that set out in Q&A 8, or for firms to receive FICC material it if commissioned and paid for by a corporate issuer or a potential issuer.
+In this case, the analytical input will qualify as a minor non-monetary benefit as set out in Article 12(3)(b) of the MiFID II Delegated Directive.
+Some types of FICC material may also lack substantive analysis and instead represent information about financial instruments and short-term market commentary that meets the minor non-monetary exemption in Article 12(3)(a) and Recital 29 of the MiFID II Delegated Directive.
+The examples provided in Q&A 6 will be equally relevant to material on FICC instruments.